JachimmaChristian/Web-Scrapping-a-Crypto-Website-Wth-Python-/README.md

-This repo contains projects I did as part of my learning process to build my skills in scraping web data.
+This repo contains projects I worked on to build my skills in scraping web data.
 See the projects below👇

 ![](Webscrap.jpg)